 - 1 12-ounce package frozen California style vegetables

 - 1 15.5-ounce can cannellini beans, drained and rinsed

 - 1 14-ounce can quartered artichoke hearts in brine, drained and rinsed

 - 1 24-ounce jar Ragú sauce (your favorite variety)

 - Freshly grated parmesan cheese for serving (optional)

 - Cook gluten free spaghetti according to directions.
 Drain and set aside.

-- As spaghetti cooks, heat a large skillet over medium high heat.
-Place olive oil in pan.
+- As the spaghetti is cooking, heat a large skillet over medium-high heat.
+Place olive oil in a pan.
 Empty contents of both bags of frozen vegetables.
-Stir frequently and cook until even large pieces are complete heated through.
+Stir frequently and cook until even large pieces are completely heated through.